swordbeta/swordbeta.com/content/post/systemd-spring-shell.md

 spring.shell.interactive.enabled=false
 ```

-Perhaps a better solution would be to separate the two into two jars or applications, but this is not what you want to do when prototyping.
+Perhaps a better solution would be to separate the two into two jars or applications, but not when prototyping.